pydantic/logfire/docs/why-logfire/pydantic.md

 User(name='Charlie', country_code='GBR', dob='1990-03-03')
 ```

 1. This configuration means details about all Pydantic model validations will be recorded.
-You can also record details about validation failures only, or just metrics; see the [pydantic plugin docs][logfire.PydanticPlugin].
+You can also record details about validation failures only, or just metrics; see the [pydantic plugin docs](../integrations/pydantic.md).
 2. Since we've enabled the Pydantic Plugin, all Pydantic validations will be recorded in Logfire.

 Learn more about the [Pydantic Plugin here](../integrations/pydantic.md).